This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

-BTU (British Thermal Units) are probably the biggest factor in your decision when you buy the cooling equipment for your RV.
+BTU (British Thermal Units) is probably the biggest factor in your decision to buy the cooling equipment for your RV.
 BTUs shows you how cool your RV will be with anAir Conditioner.
 If you’re traveling to hot destinations, you should look for Air Conditioners over 13500 BTUs.

-Note, we don’t mean cooling a single room, it’s cooling your whole RV.
-It’s a lot of ventilation area, so not just a wide open-plan room in which the air will quickly come in.
+Note, we don’t mean cooling a single room; it’s cooling your whole RV.
+It’s a lot of ventilation area, so not just a wide open-plan room where the air will quickly come in.
 You’re still living in a metal building that can hold the sun.
 There is always a lot of shade and dry asphalt that you spend.
 All this means that you may require extra cooling capacity.

 The first way to ensure the high quality of a product is by looking at other consumers ‘ experiences.
 In other words, the best source for a company study is consumer feedback.